 Societal Leverage

-Remember the three kinds of societal leverage from Part 15?
-Bank leverage, government leverage, and individual leverage.
-How did these contribute to the near-societal default?
+Remember the three kinds of societal leverage from Part 14?
+They are bank leverage, government leverage, and individual leverage.
+Let’s look at how each of these contributed to the near-societal default.

+Next, take a look at individual leverage.
 If there hadn’t been so many individuals dependent on their expected income from that year to make good on their loans, the banks wouldn’t have dealt with such a high default percentage.
 But this is what happens when a society is suddenly flush with cash.
 People start making risky investments assuming money will continue flowing.
-There’s a generalized excitement that arises, neighbours seeing neighbours get rich quick and not wanting to be left behind, so they want to get in on the action to avoid being the ones who don’t ride the wealth bubble up with everyone else.
+There’s a generalized excitement that arises, neighbours seeing neighbours get rich quick and not wanting to be left behind, so they want to get in on the action to avoid being the ones who didn’t ride the wealth bubble up with everyone else.

-Now, if people are making all sorts of investments with cash that they can stand to lose because they truly do have plenty of stored wealth to keep them going, then it’s not such a huge issue when some of that money is lost.
-People can stand to lose it, as undesirable as it is.
+Now, if people are making all sorts of investments with cash that they can stand to lose because they truly do have plenty of stored cash wealth to keep them going, then it’s not such a huge issue when some of that money is lost.
 But, as a rule, when society is suddenly flush with cash due to a dilution of the currency (through fractional reserve banking, in this case) and prices haven’t yet adjusted, this is not money people can stand to lose in most cases.

 And, as for the banks, if they hadn’t been so highly leveraged, the high percentage of loans in default wouldn’t have triggered a bank run.